01 of 05

 When a switch stops “switching” then it’s time to troubleshoot and repair or replace the switch.
 Before you do any work on a switch, make sure power is turned off at the electrical panel.
 You may also want to use a circuit tracer to identify the circuit breaker or fuse you need to turn off.

-Now let’s take a look at some common problems and solutions to electrical switch repair in the following pages of this tutorial.Continue to 2 of 5 below.
+Now let’s take a look at some common problems and solutions to electrical switch repair.Continue to 2 of 5 below.

 02 of 05

 Do you have a light bulb that flickers at odd times?
 Maybe when you walk by or touch the lamp, or just seemingly for no reason?
-If so, try these possible repairs.
 The solution may be as simple as tightening a light bulb setting.
 Learn how to fix a flickering light bulb.Continue to 3 of 5 below.

 03 of 05